yangsa666/microsoft-365-docs/microsoft-365/security/defender-endpoint/microsoft-defender-antivirus-updates.md

 > [!NOTE]
 > Windows Server 2016 ships with the same Platform version as RS1 and falls under the same support phase: Technical upgrade support (only)
 > Windows Server 2019 ships with the same Platform version as RS5 and falls under the same support phase: Technical upgrade support (only)
+> For Platform versions before 4.18.2001.10, if you want to update Platform version to the latest one, please install Platform version 4.18.2001.10 before installing the latest Platform update.

 ## Updates for Deployment Image Servicing and Management (DISM)